 Impact Ministries Agriculture Projects provide examples to the community of what is possible, while also supporting the daily nutrition program at the Vida schools.
 Our prayer is that the food we provide for the body will also provide the opportunity to feed the soul.
 May the Lord bless the harvest!

 What do you grow?

-In our greenhouse in Chisac and the surrounding fields, we grow over a dozen different crops including tomatoes, peppers, onions, carrots, cilantro, corn, and even blackberries.
+We grow over a dozen different crops including tomatoes, peppers, onions, carrots, cilantro, corn, beets, cauliflower, broccoli, cucumbers and even blackberries.

-Your donations allow us to purchase a variety of local seeds and pay the workers helping them grow into an abundant harvest!
+Your donation allows us to purchase a variety of local seeds and to pay the agricultural workers who are helping the seeds grow into an abundant harvest!